deejaygraham/intro-to-coding/transcript.md

 1 hour

-PJ?

-New hardware platform - tiny board (a bit like the raspberry pi) but with bluetooth, compass, tiny display, accelerometer.
-Runs a number of different programming languages including Micro Python.
+This is a relatively new hardware platform - a tiny board (a bit like the raspberry pi) but with bluetooth, compass, tiny display, accelerometer.

+Unlike Scratch, which is almost entirely visual, programming the microbit is edging closer to "real" programming using a text-based language called Micro Python.

- We will try running some simple games and programs and look at how this text based languages are different from the visual ones we've been looking at up to now.
+We will try running some simple programs and a few games and look at how this text based language is different from the visual ones we've been looking at up to now.

+Where Scratch scratch hid a lot of complexity behind snap together lego pieces, we are going to be writing closer to actual instructions.
+Where Scratch was interpreting our commands "live" and we could make changes that were instantly reflected in the behaviour of the program, Micro Python is a compiled language and follows a different lifecycle.
+We write code in text, we send the code down to the device where it is compiled into it's own internal representation, then the program executes.
+This is faster to run and only needs to be downloaded once for each version, but it's not as reactive and live as Scratch.

- Download from http://codewith.me. connect ot pc with usb cable.
+Download from http://codewith.me. connect to pc with usb cable.

 Type code into window and press flash to download.

 Errors are shown scrolling across the screen on the device.

-Download simple game

 Show a picture